UWC Procedures

 • the conduct alleged was not directed at a person in the United States;

-• the respondent is no longer enrolled or employed by Yale;
+• the respondent is no longer enrolled at or employed by Yale or is not, or is no longer otherwise participating in an education program or activity;

 • the conduct alleged occurred before August 14, 2020; or